emilis/emilis.github.com/_posts/2013/2013-06-16-mozilla-stop-watching-me.md

 I also think privacy conscious organizations (like the [Mozilla Foundation](https://mozilla.org/)) should lead others by avoiding to gather information about me.

-But I received this message today from Mozilla, full of tracking links and images.
+But I received this message <strike>today</strike> **a couple of days ago** from Mozilla, full of tracking links and images.
 See for yourself:

     Date: Fri, 14 Jun 2013 17:28:38 +0000
     ...